 The Graduate Division sets the general structure of the QE Committee based on Academic Senate Policy: https://senate.ucsc.edu/manual/santacruz-division-manual/part-three-appendices/appendix-d/index.html.
-The QE Committee should be made up of at least three faculty members from the Department - including a QE committee chair and the primary advisor - and one outside member.
-The Graduate Division will have to approve committees with two departmental faculty members and two external members.
-The QE committee chair (who will write the QE report for the Graduate Division) cannot be the student's primary advisor (who will also eventually serve as dissertation advisor/chair).
+The QE Committee should be made up of at least three faculty members from the Department and one outside member.
+The Graduate Division will approve committees with two departmental faculty members and two external members.
+The chair of the student's qualifying committee may not act as the chair for the Dissertation Committee.
 Both the outside member of the QE committee and the QE chair must be tenured.

-The outside member may be a UCSC faculty from another department/discipline, or an anthropology faculty member from another campus.
-(NOTE: Travel expenses of QE Committee members are not covered by either the Graduate Division or the Anthropology Department, and students are responsible for travel expenses and lodging of Committee members from other campuses.
-It is possible for the outside committee member to join the QE exam via Zoom.).
+The outside member may be a UCSC faculty from another discipline, or an anthropology faculty member from another campus.
+(NOTE: Travel expenses of QE Committee members are not covered by either the Graduate Division or the Anthropology Department, and students are responsible for travel expenses and lodging of Committee members from other campuses).

-Members of the QE Committee are chosen by the student in consultation with their faculty advisor and already appointed Committee members, then approved by the Department and officially appointed by the Graduate Dean.
+Members of the QE Committee are chosen by the student in consultation with his/her faculty advisor and already appointed Committee members, approved by the Department and officially appointed by the Graduate Dean.